Salad Green

 Did You Know?

-- 1.Ancient Romans believed lettuce had sleep-inducing properties and served it at the end of meals; the plant contains lactucarium, a mild sedative compound
+- 1.Ancient Romans believed lettuce had sedative properties and served it at the end of meals to promote sleep; the scientific basis remains debated but the tradition persists

 Plating Guidance